Vertex Nomination Via Seeded Graph Matching: Vertex nomination via seeded graph matching

 where $A_{11},\,A'_{11} \in \mathbb{R}^{s\times s}$, $A_{21}^T,\,(A'_{21})^T,A_{12},\,A'_{12}\in \mathbb{R}^{(\eta-s)\times s}$, and $A_{22},\,A'_{22}\in \mathbb{R}^{(\eta-s)\times (\eta-s)}$, the SGMP is equivalent to

-The SGMP, in general, is NP-hard, and many (seeded) graph matching algorithms begin by relaxing the feasible region of Eq. (\ref{eqn:sgmobj}) or (\ref{eq:traceP}) from the discrete $\Pi_{\eta-s}$ to the convex hull of $\Pi_{\eta-s}$ \cite{zaslavskiy2009path,fispvomusa13,jovo_etal15,fiadpr12}, which by the Birkoff-vonNeumann theorem is the set of $(\eta-s)\times (\eta-s)$ doubly stochastic matrices, denoted $\Dcal_{\eta-s}$.
+The SGMP, in general, is NP-hard, and many (seeded) graph matching algorithms begin by relaxing the feasible region of Eq. (\ref{eqn:sgmobj}) or (\ref{eq:traceP}) from the discrete $\Pi_{\eta-s}$ to the convex hull of $\Pi_{\eta-s}$ \cite{zaslavskiy2009path,fispvomusa13,jovo_etal15,fiadpr12}, which, by the Birkoff-vonNeumann theorem, is the set of $(\eta-s)\times (\eta-s)$ doubly stochastic matrices, denoted $\Dcal_{\eta-s}$.
 This relaxation enables the machinery of continuous optimization (gradient descent, ADMM, etc.) to be employed on the relaxed SGMP.
 Note that while the solutions of Eq.~(\ref{eqn:sgmobj}) and (\ref{eq:traceP}) are equivalent, the solutions of the relaxations of Eq.~(\ref{eqn:sgmobj}) and (\ref{eq:traceP}) are not equivalent in general, with the indefinite relaxation, Eq. (\ref{eq:traceP}), preferable under the model assumptions we will consider in this paper \cite{lyfifivoprsa15}.

 The \texttt{SGM} algorithm of \cite{fiadpr12} approximately solves this indefinite SGMP relaxation using the Frank-Wolfe algorithm \cite{frwo56}, and then projects the obtained doubly stochastic solution onto $\Pi_{\eta-s}$.
 The algorithm performs excellently in practice in both synthetic and real data settings, with a $O((\eta-s)^3)$ runtime allowing for its efficient implementation on modestly sized networks.
 Since we ultimately aim to create a nomination list (and not a 1--to--1 correspondence necessarily) for the VOI of likely matches in $V'\backslash S'$, we use the \texttt{SoftSGM} algorithm of \cite{fiadpr12}---a stochastic averaging of the original \texttt{SGM} procedure over multiple random restarts---in order to softly match the graphs.
-Rather than the 1--to--1 correspondence outputted by \texttt{SGM}, \texttt{SoftSGM} (pseudocode provided in Algorithm \ref{alg:softsgm} for completeness) outputs a function $p(\cdot,\cdot):V\times V'\mapsto[0,1]$, where $p(i,j)$ represents the likelihood vertex $j$ in $G'$ matches to vertex $i$ in $G$.
+Rather than the 1--to--1 correspondence output from \texttt{SGM}, \texttt{SoftSGM} (pseudocode provided in Algorithm \ref{alg:softsgm} for completeness) outputs a function $p(\cdot,\cdot):V\times V'\mapsto[0,1]$, where $p(i,j)$ represents the likelihood vertex $j$ in $G'$ matches to vertex $i$ in $G$.
+As noted in Table \ref{table:notation} , $A\oplus B$ denotes the direct sum between two matrices $A$ and $B$, and $0_{n}$ denotes the $n\times n$ all zeroes matrix.
+Also, the function $f$ in Algorithm \ref{alg:softsgm} refers to $f$ as in Equation \ref{eq:traceP}.